Weymuth/zumo/ZUMO_TDP_Template_v3.md

 # Technical Description Paper — [YOUR NAME]
 ### RoboCupJunior Rescue Line · Mercersburg Academy Robotics

 > **This document is your engineering notebook AND your competition TDP — they are the same thing.** Do not start a separate paper at the end.
-Each lesson's Engineer's Log entry drops into the section marked for it.
-Fill your section the week you finish that lesson; by Lesson 16 the paper is written and you only assemble it and add the Abstract.
+Add each lesson's Engineer's Log entry to the marked section when you finish the lesson.
+By Lesson 16, the paper is written; you only need to assemble it and add the Abstract.
 >
-> Make **one copy** (File → Make a copy), put your name and the date on every entry, keep it in your own Drive all semester.
+> Make **one copy** (File → Make a copy), add your name and the date to every entry, and keep it in your own Drive all semester.
 >
-> Target 5–10 pages. **No source code** — diagrams and prose only.
-The TDP is weighted more than the video and the poster combined.
-Judges reward **graphics, tables, and real measured data** over adjectives — that is what the running tables below are for.
+> Target 5–10 pages. **No source code** — use diagrams and prose.
+The TDP is weighted more than the video and poster combined.
+Judges reward **graphics, tables, and measured data** over adjectives; the running tables below give you that evidence.

 ---

 # PART A — STANDING LOGS
-*Add to these all semester, not just once.
-They feed the hardest-to-fake TDP sections — and A5 is a graded one on its own.*
+*Add to these all semester.
+They supply evidence for the hardest-to-fake TDP sections, and A5 is graded on its own.*

 ## A1.
 Hats I Wore
-*You are a team of one, so document the different KINDS of engineering work you did.
-Add a line whenever you do something new.*
+*You are a team of one.
+Record each new kind of engineering work you do.*

 | Date | What I worked on (mechanical / sensors / code / calibration / documentation) |
 |---|---|